Introduction to Prepaid Tuition Plans

 Saving for your child’s college education is one of the most daunting financial hurdles you will face.
-College costs continue to outpace general rates of inflation and they show no signs of slowing down any time soon.
+College costs continue to outpace inflation and show no signs of slowing down.

-Am I Eligible For The Texas Tuition Promise Fund?
+Are We Eligible for the Texas Tuition Promise Fund?

 Currently, any child enrolled in the program must be a resident of Texas OR the parent purchasing the credit hours must reside in Texas.
 If you fit one of these two criteria, you are eligible to enroll in the program.

 The open enrollment period for the program is from September 1 through February 28.
-If your child is a newborn, the open enrollment is extended to July 31.
+Enrollment for children younger than 1 year of age extends through July 31.

-Qualified withdrawals to pay for tuition also come out tax-free.
+Similar to a 529 Savings Plan, qualified withdrawals to pay for tuition also come out tax-free.
 The credits, however, are only to be used for college tuition.
 Common items not covered are room and board, books, lab fees, and additional miscellaneous fees like class fees or transportation costs.
-Note that there are other tax advantages available to cover these expenses.

 What Types of Tuition Credit Units are Available and How Do They Differ?

 There are three types of tuition credits available.
 They provide tuition coverage on a tier-based system.

 - Type 1, the most expensive, will cover your tuition cost dollar-for-dollar at any public Texas university or college.

 - Type 2, less expensive than type 1, will cover tuition up to the weighted average cost of all Texas public universities and colleges.
 This means that if the school your child will be attending costs more than the state average, you will have to cover the difference.
 However, should your child’s tuition be at or below the weighted-average, 100% of the tuition would be covered using the credits.